Written by: Felicity Flores

 Christopher Michael Langan190American

 The highest IQs ever recorded fall in the range of 190-300.
-However, it is essential to note that IQ tests are not perfect, and there is a lot of debate about their accuracy.
+However, it is essential to note that IQ tests are not perfect, and there is considerable debate about their accuracy.

-This is mainly because these historical people never officially took IQ tests, and the scores are predictions and estimations.
+This is mainly because these historical individuals never officially took IQ tests, and the scores are based on predictions and estimations.

 Here is a list of people who have the highest IQ: